These Healthy & Easy Stir Fry Recipes are perfect for busy nights when youโre craving takeout or need to clear out your vegetable crisper!

 Vegetarian & Vegan Recipes

 You can make a fantastic stir fry with plant-based proteins!
-Try these vegetarian and vegan recipes that are jam-packed with tasty veggies, tofu, or tempeh.
+Try these vegetarian and vegan recipes that are jam-packed with tasty veggies, or tofu.

 Frequently Asked Questions